RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ~~~
 {: .output}

 This didn't work.
-We unzipped the first file and then got a warning
-message for each of the other `.zip` files.
-This is because `unzip`
-expects to get only one zip file as input.
+What happened here is `unzip -l` expects one `.zip` argument and we gave it six.
 We could go through and
 unzip each file one at a time, but this is very time consuming and
 error-prone.
 Someday you may have 500 files to unzip!